Joe Bailey (rugby union)

 Joe Bailey (born 6 July 2004) is an English professional rugby union player who plays as a lock or flanker for Premiership Rugby club Exeter Chiefs.

 Early life

 Bailey attended South Dartmoor Community College before studying sports science at University of Exeter, where he played for the first XV rugby side.

 Club career

 Bailey played for Newton Abbot RFC prior to his first call-up to the Exeter Chiefs squad for the Premiership Rugby Cup in September 2022.
 He made his debut away against Bristol Bears at Ashton Gate.
 The following season he was also playing number 7 for the Chiefs in that competition.

+Bailey spent 2025-26 season playing for Exeter Chiefs in the Prem Cup squad as well as continuing his development playing for Plymouth Albion in National 1 and in the RFU Championship for Cornish Pirates.
+In February 2026, he signed a new contract with Exeter.

 International career

 Bailey started for England Under-20 in the last round of the 2024 Six Nations Under 20s Championship as England won at Stade du Hameau to claim the title.
 Later that year he was a member of their squad at the 2024 World Rugby U20 Championship and scored the opening try of the final as England defeated France at Cape Town Stadium to become junior world champions.